rgyani/system-design-examples/netflix.md

 Once a title is selected, we identify the best suitable video format and redirect the user to nearest **CDN location** to stream the content.

 While the content is being played on the user's device, the app will periodically send the current video's time to the server in order to provide the ability to Continue Watching

+### The Transcoding Pipeline
+Netflix doesn't just store one "1080p" file.
+They use Adaptive Bitrate Streaming (ABR).
+* **The Process:** A single movie is broken into thousands of chunks (e.g., 2-5 seconds each).
+* **The Matrix:** Each chunk is encoded into dozens of combinations of resolution (4k, 1080p, 720p) and codecs (HEVC, VP9, AVC) for different devices.
+* **The Manifest File:** When a user clicks "Play," they don't get a video file; they get a Manifest File (.m3u8 or .mpd) that tells the player which chunks to download from the CDN based on current network speed.

 ### Health Management